 So what, exactly, is kombucha?

-Kombucha is a carbonated, probiotic beverage made from fermenting tea.
+Kombucha is a carbonated probiotic beverage made from fermenting tea.
 It is said to have many health benefits, but also just happens to be very tasty.
-If you are looking to remove unhealthy sodas from your diet, and are looking for a healthier replacement, then kombucha might be perfect for you.
+If you want to remove unhealthy sodas from your diet and are looking for a healthier replacement, then kombucha might be perfect for you.

 What is a SCOBY?

 A SCOBY is a Symbiotic Colony Of Bacteria and Yeasts.
 It’s white, slightly rubbery, and looks a lot like the “mother” that forms atop homemade apple cider vinegar (or other vinegars like my ginger vinegar).
 This “cellulose pellicle” looks similar because both kombucha and vinegar include acetobacter, a type of acetic acid bacteria.

 These bacteria and yeasts work to transform sweetened tea into a healthy, carbonated beverage.
 Together, they are strong enough to inhibit the growth of other, potentially dangerous, bacteria and yeasts.

 Where can you find a SCOBY?

 Once you make kombucha, a new SCOBY should form on the surface.
 So, with time, you’ll likely end up with numerous SCOBYs that you can share with others.
 If you’re lucky, you will be able to find someone who can share a kombucha SCOBY with you.